What does the Equality Act say?

-Victimisation occurs where a person is subjected to a detriment by reason of the fact that he has (or it is believed that he has or may) carried out one of the following acts:
+Victimisation occurs where someone is subjected to a detriment by reason of the fact that they have (or it is believed they have) carried out one of the following:

-brought or given evidence or information in proceedings brought under the Act;
+- brought or given evidence or information in proceedings brought under the 2010 Act

-- the doing of something for the purposes of or in connection with the Act.
+- the doing of something for the purposes of or in connection with the Act

-made an allegation that a person has contravened the Act.
+- made an allegation that a person has contravened the Act

 Who does the Act protect?